loyaltylion/loyaltylion-magento/README.md

 ### Compatibility

-This module has been tested with Magento versions 1.7, 1.8 and 1.9.
+This module has been tested with Magento versions 1.6, 1.7, 1.8 and 1.9.
+Voucher import via the REST API is only supported on Magento >= 1.7.

 ### How to install